 - Reassurance that a crash won’t entirely spell disaster for you

 - You’ll likely keep any good driver discounts that you qualify for

-Accident forgiveness can be a useful option to have on your policy.
+This coverage is a useful option to have on your policy.
 But there are some limitations to it.
 Below are key limitations you should consider: